nyangweso-rodgers/programming-with-javascript/06-Build-Apps-with-Node.js-Express-and-MongoDB/Readme.md

-# Building Web Applications with Express.js and MongoDB
+# Building Web Applications with Node.js, Express and MongoDB

 ## Table Of Contents

-# Setting Up Development Environment for Express, MongoDB and Docker
+# Setting Up Development Environment for Node.js, Express, MongoDB and Docker

 ## Step #1: Create Project Folder and Initilize it